plfa/plfa.github.io/src/plfa/part1/Induction.lagda.md

     suc ((m + n) + p) ≡ suc (m + (n + p))

-After rewriting with the inductive hypothesis these two terms are equal, and the proof is again given by `refl`.
+This is our goal to be proved.
 Rewriting by a given equation is indicated by the keyword `rewrite` followed by a proof of that equation.
+Rewriting replaces each occurrence of the left-hand side of the equation in the goal by the right-hand side.
+In this case, after rewriting by the inductive hypothesis our goal becomes

+    suc (m + (n + p)) ≡ suc (m + (n + p))

+and the proof is again given by `refl`.
 Rewriting avoids not only chains of equations but also the need to invoke `cong`.